Distance evolutions in growing preferential attachment graphs: Introduction

-The \emph{weighted distance evolution} is a discrete-time stochastic process that we denote by $\big(d_L^{(t')}(u_t,v_t)\big)_{t'\geq t}$ and formally define in Definition \ref{def:distances} below.
-Here, $u_t$ and $v_t$ are two typical vertices, i.e., they are sampled uniformly at random from the vertices in $\mathrm{PA}_t$.
-The weighted distance between two vertices $x$ and $y$ at time $t'$, $d_L^{(t')}(x,y)$, is defined as the sum of the weights along the least-weighted path from $x$ to $y$ that is present in $\mathrm{PA}_{t'}$.
-The graph distance $d_G^{(t')}(x,y)$ is defined as the weighted distance when $L\equiv 1$.
-The distance evolution $\big(d_L^{(t')}(u_t,v_t)\big)_{t'\geq t}$ is non-increasing in $t'$, since new edges arrive in the graph that may form a shorter path between $u_t$ and $v_t$.
+The \emph{graph-distance evolution} is a discrete-time stochastic process that we denote by $\big(d_G^{(t')}(u_t,v_t)\big)_{t'\geq t}$ and define formally in Definition \ref{def:distances} below.
+Here, $u_t$ and $v_t$ are two \emph{typical vertices}, i.e., they are sampled uniformly at random from the vertices in $\mathrm{PA}_t$.
+The graph distance $d_G^{(t')}(u_t,v_t)$ is the number of edges on the shortest path between $u_t$ and $v_t$ that uses only vertices that arrived at latest at time $t'$.
+The distance evolution $\big(d_G^{(t')}(u_t,v_t)\big)_{t'\geq t}$ is nonincreasing in $t'$, since new edges arrive in the graph that may form a shorter path between $u_t$ and $v_t$.
+We will now state our main result for the graph-distance evolution.
+To describe the graph distance we define for $t'\geq t$, writing $a\vee b:=\max\{a,b\}$,